Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

+Following this method, we approximate the state of the system considering the Hamiltonian of Eq.~(\ref{eq:H}) and the initial ground state when computing the corrections from Eq.~(\ref{eq:iteration_step}).
+We remind the reader that for the static qubit case, the JC model is a good approximation because the rotating terms $a^\dagger\sigma^-$ and $a\sigma^+$, that the JC model shares with Hamiltonian Eq. (\ref{eq:H}), do not oscillate over time.
+Those terms produce perturbative corrections linear in time when integrated in Eq. (\ref{eq:iteration_step}).
+We define a \textit{resonance} as those integrals that result in linear contributions.
+Alternatively, a superluminal qubit's speed of $|v|=(1 + \Omega/\omega)c_n$ makes the counter-rotating terms resonate and the \textit{anti-}RWA becomes a good approximation, leading to the cavity-enhanced Unruh effect.

+In our main case of study, the \textit{microscopic} DCE, the qubit moves at a relativistic velocity $v \approx c_n$, leading to a driving of $\omega_d \approx \omega$.
+Then, both rotating and counter-rotating terms oscillate and cannot dominate the dynamics.
+Therefore, it is not straightforward to find a simplified Hamiltonian that behaves as the complete Hamiltonian of Eq. (\ref{eq:H}).
+If we consider a qubit moving at exactly the speed of light in the medium $v = c_n$ and apply twice Eq. (\ref{eq:iteration_step}) we find the second order correction

-where $\ket{g}$ is the ground state vector for the qubit and $\ket{n}$ is the n-photon state in the bosonic mode.
-With $O(t^0)$, we indicate that we neglect any term bounded by a constant for long enough times, in this case constants and exponentials with imaginary argument.
-The $e^{-i\omega t}$ terms are due to the coupling driving and the $e^{i2\omega t}$ one is due to the interaction picture time dependence of the counter-rotating term $\sigma^+ a^\dagger$.
-If the integration is carried out the result is
+where $\ket{g}$ is the qubit ground state and $\ket{n}$ is the $n$-photon state in the cavity fundamental mode.
+With $O(t^0)$, we indicate that we neglect any term bounded by a constant for long enough times.
+In our case, we disregard constant terms and exponentials with imaginary arguments.
+The oscillatory coupling leads to the $e^{-i\omega t}$ terms, and the time-dependent counter-rotating term $\sigma^+ a^\dagger$ gives the $e^{i2\omega t}$ term.
+After integrating, it results in

-Notice how a \textit{resonance} has taken place, in the sense of having a contribution to the $\ket{g,2}$ component linear in time $t$, and not just some imaginary exponential.
-It is worth noting too, that the resonance increases the contribution to the state of the vector $\ket{g,2}$ and not other vectors, a compatible result with Figures~\ref{x-is-vt-N} and \ref{x-is-vt-Sz} where there were photon production and no qubit excitation.
-New resonances happen for every higher even order in the components $\bra{g,2n}\ket{\psi^{(2n)}}$, and the odd orders have no new resonances (see Appendix~\ref{app:perturbations}).
-These formulae illustrate why there is an ever increasing photon production without appreciable qubit excitation.
-In addition to this, if the qubit, bosonic mode and driving frequencies are no longer resonant one gets